vladkinoman/just-my-notes/philosophy/where-to-start-with-philosophy.md

 Additionally, the [Stanford Encyclopedia of Philosophy](http://plato.stanford.edu/) and the [Internet Encyclopedia of Philosophy](http://www.iep.utm.edu/) contain hundreds of articles on a wide variety of topics and philosophers.

+> Also, there are nice recommendations on awesome-philosophy repository: [here](https://github.com/HussainAther/awesome-philosophy#History-of-philosophy).

 ---

 ### Good General Overviews